 The super key is the set of one or more columns or attributes that can identify the whole tuple or row value uniquely.
-Whereas the candidate key is also a set of one or more column or attribute which can identify the tuple value uniquely, but here column value or attribute value is not redundant.
+Whereas the candidate key is also a set of one or more column or attribute which can identify the tuple value uniquely, here column value or attribute value is not redundant.

 What is an alternate key in DBMS?

-A key other than a primary key is considered as the alternate key.
-For example in a student table we have two candidate keys like student roll no. and student phone number, if we will consider student roll no. is a primary key then in this scenario student phone number will be the alternate key of this relation.
+A key other than a primary key is considered the alternate key.
+For example in a student table we have two candidate keys like student roll no. and student phone number, if we will consider student roll no. as a primary key then in this scenario student phone number will be the alternate key of this relation.